 Highway 1 - Malahat Tunnel Hill Washout project was completed in October 2023.

 Work continues, repairing and increasing the resiliency of locations on the Sunshine Coast that were affected by the November 2021 atmospheric river event.
-Tenders for permanent repairs are expected to be posted on the BCBid website in spring 2024.
-Permanent repairs are expected to start in summer 2024.
+Permanent construction repairs for all sites began in summer 2024, the construction at Kenyon Creek is complete.
+Construction at Day Road and Flume Creek will be completed by November 2025.

 Work continues on Highway 3.
 Find out about current road status.